Elliot518/ElliotHelloTalkTopics/Geography/America/NewYork/NYC.md

 55% of the households don't car there.
 New York City is the most popular city in US, with a population of 8.8 million and 20 million people live in the metro area.

+- Broadway

+  > Broadway runs diagonally /daɪˈæɡənəli/ (对角线的) across the island

+> The basic thing to remember is that avenues run north and south while streets run east and west

 - Manhattan